 ALL international students are required by immigration law to “report” at International Student and Scholar Services when you arrive in Boulder.

 ALL international students are also required to attend the International Student Orientations.
-All new UNDERGRADUATE international students, including transfer students, have an orientation that begins Sunday, January 4th and goes through Thursday, January 8th.
+All new UNDERGRADUATE international students, including transfer students, have an orientation that begins Friday, August 14, 2015.
 You MUST bring paper copies of immigration documents if you do not upload them before orientation, so please pay close attention to the section, “What should I bring to my immigration reporting session?” (below)

-All new GRADUATE international students, including exchanges and transfers have an orientation on Friday, January 9th from 1:00-5:00 p.m. in the Benson Earth Sciences building, room 180.
+All new GRADUATE international students, including exchanges and transfers have an orientation on Saturday, August 22, 2015.

 At these meetings, we review campus policies, explain immigration regulations, provide helpful tips, and tell you about fun activities, clubs, and organizations for international students that may be of interest to you.

-All new international undergraduate students and transfer students enrolling in the Spring 2015 semester will complete the Immigration Reporting session with ISSS during their Orientation program, January 2015.
+All new international undergraduate students and transfer students enrolling in the Fall 2015 semester will complete the Immigration Reporting session with ISSS during their Orientation program, August 2015.
 No need to sign up.

 *Undergraduates and Transfer students, please pay close attention to the section, “What should I bring to my Immigration Reporting session?” (below)

-Exchange students must attend the required Immigration Reporting session on January 8th 2015 AND the required Orientation program on January 9th 2015 from 1-5 p.m. in Benson Earth Science building, room 180.
+Exchange students must attend the required Immigration Reporting session (Date Coming Soon) AND the required Orientation program on August 22, 2015.

-All graduate students must sign-up for an Immigration Reporting session no later than January 2015 AND attend the required Orientation program on January 9th 2015, from 1-5 p.m. in Benson Earth Science building, room 180.
+All graduate students must sign-up (Coming Soon) for an Immigration Reporting session no later than August 2015 AND attend the required Orientation program on August 22.
+2015.

 Graduate students must attend one Immigration Reporting session.
 Each session lasts about 90 minutes.
 You will receive a helpful information packet and a checklist of procedures to guide you through your first days here.

 Registration is required for each of these sessions (registration is free).
 You only choose one session for check-in.
-To register for an Immigration Reporting session, click here.
+To register for an Immigration Reporting session, click here (Coming Soon).